Consistent Bayesian Spatial Domain Partitioning Using Predictive Spanning Tree Methods

-We compare the performance of our model with BSCC in {\cite{luo2021bayesian}} in this section.
 One key difference between these two models is that BSCC doesn't use the blocking technique and only provides clustering of the observed locations.
-We conduct the comparison for $n = 4000$ and repeat the simulation for $100$ times.
+We conduct the comparison for $n = 4000$ and $n=100$.
+We repeat the simulation for $100$ times.
 For each repeat, we fit BSCC and our model to the same simulated data, respectively.
-The hyperparameters in our model are chosen in the same way as in Section \ref{SEC:asymptoticsimulation}, and we use the default hyperparameter setting for the BSCC model as specified in {\cite{luo2021bayesian}}.
-We compare the posterior number of clusters, mean absolute error (MAE), and continuous ranked probability scores (CRPS, {\cite{gneiting2007strictly}}) for the regression mean prediction, and computing time between two models.
+We compare the posterior number of clusters, median absolute error (MedAE), and continuous ranked probability scores (CRPS, {\cite{gneiting2007strictly}}) for the regression mean prediction, and computing time between two models.

+\textbf{Comparison under $n=4000$.} We use the same $(c_b,\alpha_b,c_p,\alpha_p,\sigma^2)$ as those specified in the setup at the beginning of Section \ref{SEC:Ushape}.
 Figures \ref{FIG:modelcompare}(a) - (b) show the posterior cluster number comparison between the two models.
 We can see from Figures \ref{FIG:modelcompare}(a) - (b) that the number of clusters in our model concentrates at the true value for all MCMC samples and repeats.
 On the contrary, BSCC tends to overestimate the number of clusters according to Figure \ref{FIG:modelcompare}(a).
-Figure \ref{FIG:modelcompare}(b) shows that for BSCC, the posterior probability of the correct cluster number is smaller than $0.2$ in most of repeats.
+Figure \ref{FIG:modelcompare}(b) shows that for BSCC, the posterior probability of the correct cluster number is smaller than $0.3$ in most of repeats.
 The result indicates that our model shows significant improvement in terms of estimating the number of clusters, attributable to the blocking technique and hyperparameter selection guidelines in Assumption \ref{AS:hyperpara}.